mysql/mysql-shell-plugins/mrs_plugin/docs/sections/devGuide/Configuration.md

 | System Variable | Description
 | --- | --------
-| component_mysql_rest_service.user | Defines the [REST Service User](#granting-users-access-to-the-mysql-rest-service).
+| component_mysql_rest_service.mrs_user | Defines the [REST Service User](#granting-users-access-to-the-mysql-rest-service).
 Automatically generated when component is installed and the SysVar has not been set at install time.
+| component_mysql_rest_service.metadata_cache_user | Metadata Cache User.
+Allows defining the account used by the component to query and access MySQL Database Architectures to handle transparent query routing.
+The account is automatically generated during installation if the system variable was not set at that time.
 | component_mysql_rest_service.http_port | Rest Service HTTP Port.
 If the MySQL X Plugin is enabled on the server, the MySQL X Protocol port will be used and the plugin will be disabled.
 If the X Plugin is disabled, the default port is 8543.
 | component_mysql_rest_service.use_ssl | Enables TLSv1.2 (or later) support.
 If the server has it enabled/supported, then it's enabled by default.
 | component_mysql_rest_service.ssl_cert | SSL certificate filename.
 Uses Server default certificate if not specified.